-On behalf of Target Corporation, Mr. McElhinny has defended ADA claims concerning access to physical stores and to websites.
+In 2014, Mr. McElhinny defended Target Corp. in its data breach litigation.
+He has previously defended ADA claims concerning access to physical stores and to websites.

 Early in his career, Mr. McElhinny was part of the team that represented Fujitsu against IBM in a landmark copyright case in the 1990s.
 The resulting settlement helped define rules for protecting, developing, and sharing computer software.